 The time has come to complete the circle of our arguments.
-On the mathematical side, the formal concept of the arithmetical continuum (or the set $\R$ of real numbers) contains an inherent uncertainty or fuzziness in the sense that the effective identification of the arithmetical continuum with its individual disjoint constituents, the {\it points}, cannot be carried out (our interpretation of Theorem \ref{chaitin}).
-On the physical side, the nowadays accepted formal mathematical description of our intuitive concept of the spatial or temporal continuum in terms of the arithmetical continuum lifts the purely formal---and concerning its origin, metaphysical---concept, the same {\it point} again, to an ontological level.
+On the mathematical side, the formal concept of the arithmetical continuum (or the set $\R$ of real numbers) contains a tacit uncertainty or fuzziness in the sense that the effective identification of the arithmetical continuum with its individual disjoint constituents, the {\it points}, cannot be carried out (our interpretation of Theorem \ref{chaitin}).
+On the physical side, the nowadays accepted mathematical formalization of our intuitive concept of the spatial or temporal continuum in terms of the arithmetical continuum lifts the purely formal---and concerning its Leibnizian monadistic origin, metaphysical---entity, the same {\it point} again, to an ontological level.
 We may then ask ourselves whether or not this sort of description of space-time in a mathematical model of a physical theory introduces a similar uncertainty or fuzziness into the physical theory.
 Let us formulate our question more carefully.
-In the modern understanding by a {\it physical theory} one means a two-level description of a certain class of natural phenomena: The theory possesses a {\it syntax} provided by its mathematical core structure and a {\it semantics} which is the meaning i.e. interpretation of the bare mathematical model in terms of physical concepts.
-Consider a physical theory whose semantics contains a description of space and time (like general relativity) and its syntax uses the arithmetical continuum to mathematically describe the thing which corresponds to the space-time continuum at the semantical level of the theory (like general relativity).
-Then we may ask whether or not the uncertainty or fuzziness at the syntactical level of the physical theory (introduced by the utilization of the arithmetical continuum) shows up at the semantical level of the physical theory as well?
-To answer this for a given physical theory, we have to search among its physical concepts which describe uncertainty, fuzziness, or {\it disorder} at the semantical level and check their counterparts at the syntactical level.
+In the modern understanding by a {\it physical theory} one means a two-level description of a certain class of natural phenomena: the theory possesses a {\it syntax} provided by its mathematical core structure and a {\it semantics} which is the meaning i.e. interpretation of the bare mathematical model in terms of physical concepts.
+Consider a physical theory whose semantics contains a description of space and time (like general relativity) and its syntax uses the arithmetical continuum to mathematically model the thing which corresponds to the space-time continuum at the semantical level of the theory (like general relativity).
+Then we may ask whether or not the uncertainty or fuzziness recognized at the syntactical level of the physical theory (introduced by the utilization of the arithmetical continuum) shows up at the semantical level of the physical theory too.
+To answer this for a given physical theory, one has to search among those physical concepts which describe uncertainty, fuzziness, or {\it disorder} at the semantical level and check their counterparts at the syntactical level.
 Of course the basic physical concept of this kind is the {\it entropy}.